Nourished Journal

 Nourished, Perioral dermatitis, dermatitis, eczema, eczeem, sensitive skin, gevoelige huid.

-Perioral dermatitis is a common and often painful facial skin problem that affects primarily women between 16-45 year old.
+Ever heard of perioral dermatitis?
+It's a common and often painful facial skin problem that affects primarily women between 16-45 year old.
 In fact, it is one of the most common rashes on the face and although it is common it can be extremely uncomfortable and ugly.
 Read on to find out exactly what perioral dermatitis is, and how you can treat it in a natural way.

 What is it?